January TripsApply Now

 L’Arche communities bear witness to the reality that persons with intellectual disabilities possess inherent qualities of welcome, wonderment, spirituality, and friendship.
 L'Arche makes explicit the dignity of every human being by building inclusive communities of faith and friendship where people with and without intellectual disabilities share life together.
 Students will spend the week in the Daybreak L'Arche community in Toronto, Canada learning from and sharing life with the core members of community while doing projects as the houses need them.
 The Daybreak community was famously where Henri Nouwen wrote much of his spiritual writing.
 This unique ABI is open only to members of Christian Life Communities (CLC).
 A passport is needed for this ABI.

-Host Organization: L 'Arche Daybreak.
+Host Organization: L 'Arche Daybreak, Toronto, Canada.